abc123000111/GDiff/README.md

 # GDiff

-We propose GDiff, to the best of our knowledge the first automated approach to conduct differential performance testing of GDBs.
+We propose GDiff, to the best of our knowledge the first automated approach to perform differential performance testing of GDBs.

 # Getting Started